Skip to content

 MeasureTime frameDescription

-Proportion of Serum Uric Acid (sUA) Responders (sUA < 6 mg/dL) During Month 6Month 6 (Weeks 20, 21, 22, 23, and 24)Responders are defined as participants achieving and maintaining sUA \< 6 mg/dL for at least 80% of the time during Month 6.
+Percentage of Participants Who Were Serum Uric Acid (sUA) Responders (sUA < 6 mg/dL) During Month 6Month 6 (Weeks 20, 21, 22, 23, and 24)Responders are defined as participants achieving and maintaining sUA \< 6 mg/dL for at least 80% of the time during Month 6.
 Participants meeting the sUA discontinuation criteria (pre-infusion sUA \>6 mg/dL at 2 consecutive scheduled trial visits beginning with the Week 1 Visit) were counted as non-responders.

 Secondary